- Home

 It is recommended that you should:

-- Know where your children are at all times
+- Know where your children are at all times.

-- Never leave children alone in cars
+- Never leave children alone in cars.

 - Establish a family code word.
-Tell your children never to go with anyone who does not know the code word
+Tell your children never to go with anyone who does not know the code word.

-- Teach your children their full names, your full name, address, and telephone number.
-Teach them how to reach either you or a trusted adult, and how to call for police assistance
+- Teach them how to reach either you or a trusted adult, and how to call for police assistance.

-- Make sure they know how to make local and long distance telephone calls.
-Even a small child can be taught to dial 911 for help
+- Make sure they know how to make local and long-distance telephone calls.
+Even a small child can be taught to dial 9-1-1 for help.

-- Tell your children about the abduction problem in a calm and simple way, as if you were teaching any other important coping skill
+- Tell your children about the abduction problem in a calm and simple way, as if you were teaching any other important coping skill.

-- Listen attentively if your children talk about anyone they encounter in your absence
+- Listen attentively if your children talk about anyone they encounter in your absence.

 - Have photographs of your children taken four times a year (especially for preschoolers).
-Make a note of birthmarks and other distinguishing features
+Make a note of birthmarks and other distinguishing features.

 - Have fingerprints taken of your children.
-Most local law enforcement agencies have child fingerprint programs
+Most local law enforcement agencies have child fingerprint programs.

 Teach Your Children